visualboyadvance-m/visualboyadvance-m/README.md

 or `mingw-gw64-x86_64` for 64 bit Windows targets.

 The target is implicit on MSys2 depending on which MINGW shell you started (the value of `$MSYSTEM`.)
-It will not run in the MSys shell.

-On Debian/Ubuntu this uses the MXE apt repository and works really well.
+On Debian/Ubuntu this uses the MXE apt repository and works quite well.

 On Fedora it can build using the Fedora MinGW packages, albeit with wx 2.8, no OpenGL support, and no Link support for lack of SFML.